retailnext/node-radius/README.md

 - packet (required): the output of a previous call to radius.decode
 - code (required): String representation of the packet code ("Access-Reject, "Accounting-Response", etc)
 - attributes (optional): RADIUS attributes you want to add to the packet
-- callback (optional): if provided, encode_response will operate asynchronously.
+- callback (optional): if provided, encode\_response will operate asynchronously.
 The first argument to the callback will be an error, if any, and the second argument will be the encoded packet.
 If callback is not provided, encode\_response will return the encoded packet synchronously.
 See the note on asynchronicity near the end of this README.

 encode_response does a few things for you to prepare the response:

 1. sets the response packet's message identifier to the identifer of the previously received packet
 1. copies any "Proxy-State" attributes from the previously received packet into the response packet
 1. calculates the appropriate response authenticator based on the request's authenticator
+1. calculates and adds a Message-Authenticator attribute if the request contained one

 ### radius.verify\_response(\<args>)

-verify_response checks the authenticator of a response packet you receive.
-It returns true if the authenticator checks out, and false otherwise (likely because the other side's shared secret is wrong). "args" is an object with the following properties:
+verify_response checks the authenticator and Message-Authenticator attribute, if applicable, of a response packet you receive.
+It returns true if the packet checks out, and false otherwise (likely because the other side's shared secret is wrong). "args" is an object with the following properties:

 - request (required): the request packet you previously sent (should be the raw packet, i.e. the output of a call to radius.encode)
-- response (required): the response you received to your request packet
+- response (required): the response you received to your request packet (again, the raw packet)
 - secret (required): RADIUS shared secret
+- callback (optional): if provided, verify\_response will operate asynchronously.
+The first argument to the callback will be an error, if any, and the second argument will be the boolean result.
+If callback is not provided, verify\_response will return the boolean result synchronously.
+See the note on asynchronicity near the end of this README.

 This method is useful if you are acting as the NAS.
 For example, if you send an "Access-Request", you can use this method to verify the response you get ("Reject" or "Accept") is legitimate.

+Note that if the request contained a Message-Authenticator, the response must also contain a Message-Authenticator.

 ## Dictionaries